dotnet/source-build/Documentation/planning/arcade-powered-source-build/onboarding/local-onboarding.md

 ## Trying it out locally

-Running source-build locally is done by passing `/p:ArcadeBuildFromSource=true` at the end of the usual arcade-based build command for the repo.
+After someone sets up arcade-powered source-build in a repo, running it locally is done by passing `/p:ArcadeBuildFromSource=true` at the end of the usual arcade-based build command for the repo.
 For example:

 ```
 ./build.sh -c Release --restore --build --pack /p:ArcadeBuildFromSource=true -bl